apache/nuttx/Documentation/platforms/risc-v/k230/boards/canmv230/index.rst

 Preparations
 ============

-Take the prebuilt CanMV-k230 boot image from `here <https://gitee.com/yf1972/filexfers/tree/canmv230-tools-for-nuttx-v1.2>` as the v1.2 K230 SDK doesn't provide RiscV standard PTE format support needed by NuttX.
-This package also contains extract of OpenSBI from K230 SDK v1.2 release, which is needed to wrap kernel build NuttX binary.
+Take the prebuilt CanMV-k230 boot image from `here <https://gitee.com/yf1972/filexfers/tree/canmv230-tools-for-nuttx-v1.2>`_ as the default K230 SDK doesn't support RiscV standard PTE format at least till v1.2.
+This package also contains an extract of the OpenSBI from K230 SDK v1.2 release, which is needed to wrap Nuttx kernel build binary.

 Make sure that before trying NuttX:

-- The board can boot K230 SDK image normally.
+- The board can boot with prebuilt CanMV-k230 image.
 - Device console access available (e.g. `minicom -D /dev/ttyACM0`).
 - U-Boot connectivity to TFTP service available.

-For NuttX tests, the microSD card is only used to enter U-Boot console, NuttX isn't using any persistent storage on the target now.
+For below NuttX tests, the microSD card is only used to enter the U-Boot console environment, as NuttX isn't using any storage yet.

 Toolchains
 ==========

-Before building NuttX, download the **RISC-V Toolchain riscv64-unknown-elf** from `XPack <https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack>`_ or use the stock "gcc-riscv64-unknown-elf" on Ubuntu.
+Before building NuttX, download the **RISC-V Toolchain riscv64-unknown-elf** from `XPack <https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack>`_ or get the stock "gcc-riscv64-unknown-elf" via `apt` on Ubuntu.

 Building